 The Virtual Hubs and Social Hubs are for participants on the Connecting Choices Project in Stoke on Trent & North Staffs.
 To be part of a social hub or virtual hub you have to have been referred by one of our partners who have signed you up to support you.
 To find out if you, or someone you know is eligible for sign up just contact Julie Pristenall at Ixion Holdings on this number and she will tell you all you need to know.

-In a survey we did earlier in September of participants we asked them “Of the support you receive from the Starfish Social Hubs which has been the most useful and why”.
+In a survey we did last September with participants we asked them “Of the support you receive from the Starfish Social Hubs which has been the most useful and why”.
 Here are some of the responses:

 “Website is great to keep up to date and Virtual hubs and classes, giving me a purpose and something to look forward to”

 “Just talking to some one who cares and understands my life i dont trust many people.”

 “Going on social virtual hub meeting new people having a chat to them”

 “The Virtual Social Hub has been the most useful support.
 “It’s been a game-changer”.

 “Phone calls have helped but would like ability to use Zoom”

 If you know someone on the Connecting choices project who is lonely and socially isolated, show them some of these comments, they may be enough to encourage them to join us virtually, and then meet face to face once lockdown ends.

 As the weeks go by we are able to offer more and more activities virtually to support people.
 If you glance at the Weekly Schedule to the right of this page you will see what is currently on offer.
 This will be regularly changed as more opportunities are developed.